calchen/flysystem-aliyun-oss/README_en.md

 #### Security

-请使用子账户的 AccessKey ID 和 AccessKey Key Secret，请务必不要使用主账户的 AccessKey ID 和 AccessKey Key Secret

 For security you should use AccessKey ID and AccessKey Key Secret of RAM users, and should never use AccessKey ID and AccessKey Key Secret of cloud account

+## Usage

+If you are using Laravel or Lumen ,you can get signed URL from private bucket like this `\Storage::disk('oss')->temporaryUrl($filePath);`

 ## License